plone/documentation/docs/backend/fields.md

 <div tal:content="structure context/@@text-transform/body/text/plain" />
 ```

-The first traversal name gives the name of the field on the context (`body` in this case).
+The first traversal name segment gives the name of the field on the context (`body` in this case).
-The second and third give the output MIME type.
+The second and third segments give the output MIME type.
 If the MIME type is omitted, the default output MIME type will be used.

 ```{note}